nuagenetworks/nuage-metroae-config/README.md

 ### Installation of the VSD API Specifications

-Levistate requires a description of the VSD API to create, read, update and delete the template contents into the VSD.
+MetroAE Config requires a description of the VSD API to create, read, update and delete the template contents into the VSD.
 We do this via reading the published VSD API Specification.
 This specificaiton is opensourced and is available on the public Nuage Networks github repository.